How to Get a Publishing Contract - Link

 10 tips for Illustrating Children's Books

+The following list is in no particular order, just things to think about, incorporate and consider when you are illustrating a picture book.
 1. Draw Kids...babies, toddlers, preschoolers, k-5: Even if you are someone who illustrates with animals rather than people, drawing children is a great way to then mimic childlike actions, behaviors, and positions in whatever characters you draw.
 This will in turn, help children identify with your characters better.
-If you don't have kids of your own to observe and sketch from, go to a playground and spend the afternoon sketching (just try not to look too creepy doing it...bring along one of your published books or pocket portfolio to verify your purpose being there, just in case).
+If you don't have kids of your own to...

 Read more »